mariocala/chalkboard-theme/README.md

 }
 ```

-or for all programs and disable individually
+or for all supported programs and disable individually

 ```nix
 {